-5.1 Overall accuracy

-The overall reliability of the index of net retail prices is estimated to be high based on the views of users.
+5.1 Overall accuracy The overall reliability of the index of net retail prices is estimated to be high based on the views of users.
 The accuracy of the total index of net retail prices is judged by Statistics Denmark to be within plus/minus 0,1 index points.

-5.2 Sampling error

-No calculation has been made of the uncertainty connected with sampling in the index of net retail prices as the sample is not randomly drawn.
+5.2 Sampling error No calculation has been made of the uncertainty connected with sampling in the index of net retail prices as the sample is not randomly drawn.
 Outlets in the sample is to a large extent selected based on turnover so that firms with a high turnover are being preferred compared to firms with a low turnover (cut-off sampling).
 Representative goods for the different goods and services are being selected according to expenditure measured by e.g. the Household Budget Survey.
-Kiwi fruits and melons are for example representative goods for the group exotic fruits.

 The particular goods in the sample including brand and product weight are being selected by the price collector or data provider.